CorrelAid/hugo-website/content/en/correlaid-x/bremen.md

 informatics participated in the first meeting that brought the actual foundation process on its way.

-By now, a core team has been developed which regularly meets in the conference room of the University’s General Students Committee (ASta).
+By now, a core team has been developed which regularly meets in the conference room of the University’s General Students Committee (AStA).
 For the near future we decided to establish new contacts with socially-oriented initiatives in Bremen and „umzu“.
 Secondly, we would like to create a network for local data analysts.
 For this purpose we aim to build a strong cooperation with different faculties and departments at the University of Bremen.